 Visual Studio Settings

-For more information about the predefined settings available with Visual Studio, see the following topics.
+For more information about different settings in Visual Studio, see the following topics.

-In some cases, you can change the settings applied as part of a predefined collection.
-For example, if a settings collection simplified the Options dialog box by hiding pages, you can display those pages manually by selecting Show all settings.
-In other cases, you cannot override the predefined setting without applying a different collection.
-For information about how to apply different settings collections, see How to: Change Select Settings.
+You can change most Visual Studio settings.
+For example, if a settings collection hides pages in the Options dialog box, you can display those pages manually by selecting Show all settings.
+However, you cannot override some predefined settings unless you apply a different collection.
+For more information about how to apply different settings collections, see How to: Change Select Settings.

-You can replace all of your active settings or just some of them.
-By importing a .vssettings file that contains all possible settings categories or by applying another settings collection, you can replace all your active settings.
-By importing a .vssettings file that contains a subset of settings categories or by clearing settings categories in an imported .vssettings file, you can replace only those settings that are selected and leave your other active settings intact.
+You can replace all your active settings or just some of them. you can replace all your active settings By importing a .vssettings file that contains all possible settings categories, or by applying another settings collection.
+You can replace only selected settings and leave your other active settings intact by importing a .vssettings file that contains a subset of settings categories, or by clearing settings categories in an imported .vssettings file,.

-Some settings may not migrate.
-For example, if you try to migrate settings from a Team System edition of Visual Studio to a Professional edition, not all of them would migrate because the Professional edition does not have the same features.
+It may not be possible to migrate all your settings.
+For example, if you try to migrate settings from a Visual Studio Express edition to a different Visual Studio edition, not all of them would migrate, because the express edition does not have the same features.
 Similarly, if a settings category has changed between releases, those settings may not migrate correctly.

-If you have side-by-side installations of Visual Studio 2005 and Visual Studio 2008 on the same computer, you can have your Visual Studio 2005 settings migrated automatically to Visual Studio 2008.
-The first time that you start Visual Studio 2008, the Choose Default Environment Settings Dialog Box displays the following option: Migrate my eligible settings from a previous version and apply them in addition to the default settings selected below.
-Select this option to automatically migrate your Visual Studio 2005 settings, including custom IntelliSense code snippet paths and snippets located in \My Documents\Visual Studio 2005\Code Snippets\, for use in Visual Studio 2008.
+If you have different versions of Visual Studio installed on the same computer, you may be able to have your settings applied on a different version.
+The first time that you start Visual Studio, the following option may be displayed: Migrate my eligible settings from a previous version and apply them in addition to the default settings selected below.
+Select this option to migrate your settings such as custom IntelliSense code snippet paths and snippets that are located in the \Code Snippets\ folder.
+For more information, see Choose Default Environment Settings Dialog Box.

 Team settings cannot be migrated.

-You can use the Import and Export Settings wizard to import and apply settings from Visual Studio 2005 to Visual Studio 2008.
+You can also migrate your settings manually by using the Import and Export Settings wizard.
 For more information, see How to: Share Settings Between Computers or Visual Studio Versions.

-Some settings categories can contain information about you or your computer that might be a security issue if you share your settings with others.
-For example, if you have customized the IDE to save projects to a network share, the path of that share is tracked in your currentsettings.vssettings file.
-If you exported this file to share with others, anyone who imported your settings would also be pointed to this network share.
+Some settings may contain information about you or your computer.
+For example, if you have customized the IDE to save projects to a network share, the path of that share is tracked in your settings file.
+If you export this file to share with others, anyone who imported your settings would also be pointed to this network share.
 That could pose a risk to your intellectual property.
-Conversely, if you plan to import settings provided by others, you should know about the categories in the imported file that could be a security issue.